 Each task contains a number of steps, which will vary across tasks.
 The steps are displayed in numbered textboxes in the online submission system.
 Some steps of a task may contain multiple activities, and this will be reflected by multiple textboxes.

-Important Note: When pasting text into the textbox from another source, select the “Paste as plain text” instead of "Paste" with your mouse.
+Important Note: When pasting text into the textbox, select the "Paste as plain text" instead of "Paste" with your mouse.